emyasar/Saving-Private-NuriBey/README.md

 We have to feed Private NuriBey

-Nuri Bey is so hungry and I have to feed Nuri Bey
+Nuri Bey is so hungry and I have to feed him